Search

-computer monitor e-wasteWithout a doubt, science is the reigning champion of our time.
+Without a doubt, science is the reigning champion of our time.
 Because of the vast leaps in science, the technological world of today is incomparable to any other point in history.
 Computers, televisions, copiers, fax machines, and phones have been revolutionized and integrated into the nearly every work environment or household in the US.
 With this though, there has been an unfortunate growth in electronic discards, known as e-waste, that have devastating environmental effects.

 While the term “e-waste” has not been clearly defined, it generally refers to consumer or business electronics like those listed above.
 Some argue, however, that even products like microwaves or similar appliances are grouped into the same category.
-Generally, e-waste seems to be self-explanatory; it is any type of electronic waste, be it a computer or electronic clock.
+Personally, e-waste seems to be self-explanatory; it is any type of electronic waste, be it a computer or electronic clock.

-Secondly, e-waste is commonly exported to developing countries for illegal and/or unsafe dismantling, often by unprotected workers, when it doesn’t get picked up by responsible companies and organizations.
-Some point the finger at costs for the “need” of exportation; for example, recycling e-waste in North America can cost up to 10 times as much than in developing nations.
+Secondly, e-waste is commonly exported to developing countries for illegal and/or unsafe dismantling, often by unprotected workers.
+Some point the figure at costs for the “need” of exportation; for example, recycling e-waste in North America can cost up to 10 times as much than in developing nations.
 Thus, in violation of international law and the Basel Convention, countries export e-waste to the Far East, Latin America, India, Africa, and China.
+While the United States has signed the Basel Convention, it has yet to be ratified, allowing the shipment of 50-80 percent of e-waste to be exported to lesser developed nations.
+Here in these developing countries, women and children “dismantle” e-waste using little more than stones in search for precious metals like copper, nickel, and gold.

 E-waste, then, not only creates both environmental and health safety issues, especially when left to the caprice and corruption of the “informal sector”, but also illegal markets that are unchecked by regulation or government.